 When you first create a text question, you will see a button beside the question as the arrow above points.
 This button allows you to embedded a video or image into your form.
 The Video must be available online and accessible to the visitor’s browser.
-Images can either be available on the web or you can upload from your computer or OneDrive.
+Images can either be accessed on the web, or you can upload from your computer or OneDrive.

 Office 365 Forms Rating Question

 The rating question is one of the simplest types of questions available in forms.
 You could do an example like above where you asked how accurate a statement is or a better use for this kind of question would be in a survey type form where you need to gather information about someone’s views on a topic.